-Figure 198 IP Source Guard > IPv4 Source Guard Setup > ARP Inspection > Configure
+Figure 230 IP Source Guard > IPv4 Source Guard Setup > ARP Inspection > Configure

-Table 129 IP Source Guard > IPv4 Source Guard Setup > ARP Inspection > Configure
+Table 132 IP Source Guard > IPv4 Source Guard Setup > ARP Inspection > Configure

 LABEL DESCRIPTION Active Select this to enable ARP inspection on the Switch.
 You still have to enable ARP inspection on specific VLAN and specify trusted ports.
 Filter Aging Time Filter aging time This setting has no effect on existing MAC address filters.
 Enter how long (1-2147483647 seconds) the MAC address filter remains in the Switch after the Switch identifies an unauthorized ARP packet.
 The Switch automatically deletes the MAC address filter afterwards.
 Type 0 if you want the MAC address filter to be permanent.
 Log Profile Log buffer size Enter the maximum number (1-1024) of log messages that were generated by ARP packets and have not been sent to the syslog server yet.
 Make sure this number is appropriate for the specified Syslog rate and Log interval .
 If the number of log messages in the Switch exceeds this number, the Switch stops recording log messages and simply starts counting the number of entries that were dropped due to unavailable buffer.
 Click Clearing log status table in the ARP Inspection Log Status screen to clear the log and reset this counter.
-See Section 25.7.2 on page 271.
+See Section 27.7.2 on page 308.
 Syslog rate Type the maximum number of syslog messages the Switch can send to the syslog server in one batch.
 This number is expressed as a rate because the batch frequency is determined by the Log Interval .
-You must configure the syslog server (Chapter 54 on page 501) to use this.
+You must configure the syslog server (Chapter 55 on page 523) to use this.
 Enter 0 if you do not want the Switch to send log messages generated by ARP packets to the syslog server.
 The relationship between Syslog rate and Log interval is illustrated in the following examples: 4 invalid ARP packets per second, Syslog rate is 5, Log interval is 1: the Switch sends 4 syslog messages every second.
 6 invalid ARP packets per second, Syslog rate is 5, Log interval is 2: the Switch sends 5 syslog messages every 2 seconds.
 Log interval Type how often (1-86400 seconds) the Switch sends a batch of syslog messages to the syslog server.
 Enter 0 if you want the Switch to send syslog messages immediately.
 See Syslog rate for an example of the relationship between Syslog rate and Log interval .
+Apply Click Apply to save your changes to the Switch's run-time memory.
+The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
+Cancel Click this to reset the values in this screen to their last-saved values.